 While Europe is my passion and the focus of my work, Central America has long held a fascination for me.
-I took my first trip to the region in 1988, during El Salvador's civil war.
-Over the years, I've returned to Nicaragua and El Salvador several times, as recently as a few months ago.
-In my columns, I'll periodically share some impressions from my latest trip.
+I took my first trip to the region in 1988, during El Salvador’s civil war.
+Over the years, I’ve returned to Nicaragua and El Salvador several times; here are some impressions from my most recent trip.

 Driving an hour outside of Nicaragua’s capital, Managua, we visited the town of San Juan de Oriente, where 90 percent of the people are indigenous (of native rather than European descent).
 The locals are descendants of the Nahuatl Indians, who settled here some 5,000 years ago.

 For centuries, the town’s economy has been based on pottery.
 We met local artisan Valentín López, who is passionate about keeping pre-Colombian art alive through his craft.
 As we sat in his workshop, he danced while his son played the marimba (a xylophone-like wooden instrument favored among native Nicaraguans).
 And as he danced, he explained the connection of his craft to his indigenous past.

 We gathered around the potter’s wheel, and he demonstrated the traditional way pottery is made, painted, and burnished.
 It’s all organic: clay pounded by bare feet, brushes made of a woman’s hair, and giant seeds as burnishers.
 I saw how in tune these potters are with nature.
 In the US, potters order clay on the phone.
 But here, they hike to the clay pit and gather it themselves.
 As his son kick-started the potter’s wheel, Valentín noted there is no electricity involved — “The power is rice and beans,” he joked.
 When the boy quickly got the wheel ramped up by using his muscular leg, Valentín added, “This town produces very good soccer players.”